cfalta/activedirectory-lab/README.md

-#ActiveDirectory Lab
+# ActiveDirectory Lab

 This repository contains resources to quickly create an Active Directory lab in Azure to demonstrate common security flaws in an Active Directory domain.

-##terraform
+Contents are split in two folders:
+- terraform
+- scripts

+## Contents

+### terraform
 - main.tf
   - the main terraform config file (don't edit unless you know what u are doing)
 - variables.tf